hansamann/synolo/README.md

 - [__graphql-console-api__](graphql-console-api/README.md): The graphql-api uses the Kubernetes node.js API to load, edit and update the ConfigMaps for types and resolvers.
 It also enables the graphql-ui to restart the GraphqQL server, which essentially kills all pods of a graphql deployment for reloading them with the latest ConfigMaps.

 Please click on the links above for the specific documentation.

+## Get started
+To get started quickly, we've created public docker images which are referenced from the k8s resource folders of the three sub-projects.
+Please note that you will need to change a few settings, based on your specific kyma cluster hostname and setup.
+But it should be fairly straightforward, so just go ahead!

+For deploying to your own kyma cluster:

+1. Follow [__graphql-server__](graphql-server/README.md) to deploy a default graphql-server deployment
+2. If you want to be able to change the types and resolvers via a kyma add-on also deploy the [__graphql-console-api__](graphql-console-api/README.md) followed by the [__graphql-console-ui__](graphql-console-ui/README.md).